Gizmo83/Bamazon/README.md

 * node.js bamazonCustomer.js

 * Step 1: Start Screen - Displays all items available

 ![](images/customer1.JPG)

 * Step 2: Once item has been selected, it will prompt for quantity

 ![](images/customer2.JPG)

-* Step 3: If quantity is sufficient, order is placed and shows the total.
+* Step 3: If quantity is sufficient, order is placed and shows the total

 ![](images/customer3.JPG)

-* Step 4: If insufficient, it will prompt insufficient and ask the customer if they want to make another purchse
+* Step 4: If insufficient, it will prompt insufficient and ask the customer if they want to make another purchase

 ![](images/customer6.JPG)

 * Step 5: Make another purchase?

 ![](images/customer4.JPG)

 * Step 6: Exit

 ![](images/customer5.JPG)